ocombe/ocLazyLoad/README.md

 - Add the module ```oc.lazyLoad``` to your application (you can install it with `bower install oclazyload` or `npm install oclazyload`)

 - Load on demand:
-With $ocLazyLoad you can load angular modules, but if you want to load controllers / services / filters / ... without defining a new module it's entirely possible, just use the name an existing module (your app name for example).
+With $ocLazyLoad you can load angular modules, but if you want to load any component (controllers / services / filters / ...) without defining a new module it's entirely possible (just make sure that you define this component within an existing module).

 There are multiple ways to use `$ocLazyLoad` to load your files, just choose the one that fits you the best.

 ###### More examples / tutorials / articles